crev-dev/cargo-crev/cargo-crev/src/doc/glossary.md

 An optional part of a *Review*, announcing a significant problem fixed in that package version, advising other users to upgrade.

-Notably *Advisories* implicitly denote existance of such issue in all previous versions in a certain *VersionRange*.
+Notably *Advisories* implicitly denote existence of such issue in all previous versions in a certain *VersionRange*.

 ### *CrevId*